rconfa/GreenPass-Community-Sentiment-Analysis-Twitter/README.md

 # Data
 The data was collected by Twitter using their API and Tweepy python package.
 All tweets were written on December 6th in italian languages. <br>
-In data folder you can find the .csv file with all the collected tweet ([here](https://github.com/rconfa/GreenPass-Community-Sentiment-Analysis-Twitter/blob/main/Data/autore_cluster_sentiment.csv)), and you can also find two extras files that contains the sentiment extracted for each tweet ([here](https://github.com/rconfa/GreenPass-Community-Sentiment-Analysis-Twitter/blob/main/Data/text_sentiment.csv)) and the aggregated sentiment per cluster ([here](https://github.com/rconfa/GreenPass-Community-Sentiment-Analysis-Twitter/blob/main/Data/autore_cluster_sentiment.csv)).
+If you need the data files used just write me, I have not been reported here on github to comply with the twitter API policies.
+In particular all the collected tweet and the sentiment extracted for each tweet is available if you need them.

 # Files
 All the developed code is present in the file [Code.ipynb](https://github.com/rconfa/GreenPass-Community-Sentiment-Analysis-Twitter/blob/main/Code.ipynb).